Learning to play jazz

 Play jazz: practice and theory

 Nowadays, there is far more access to jazz education, with full-time degree courses, jazz teachers, online tutorials, and books by the cartload.
-But however much we fill our heads with jazz theory, there is still no substitute for the two activities that jazz musicians have always engaged in: listening and playing together.
+But however much we fill our heads with jazz theory, when learning to play jazz, there is still no substitute for the two activities that jazz musicians have always engaged in: listening and playing together.
 Understanding tritone substitution and gaining the ability to play

 II-V-I’s in every key will is will get you so far, but until you get out there and play with other musicians your progress will eventually hit a brick wall.
 This also applies to only ever playing along to backing tracks.
 These tracks will help you with timing and acquainting yourself with a piece, but they are no substitute for the real thing.